Photo: Krista Menzel

-The global economy of the late twentieth and early twenty-first centuries has given rise to a multi-billion dollar industry that remains largely unrecognized and undocumented due, at least in part, to the ugly truths of its existence and a lack of adequate enforcement of existing trade regulation.
-Interpol and its International Wildlife Working Group estimates that the mostly illegal trade in wildlife (including live animals, skins and parts) ranks only third in profitability behind the worldwide trade in illicit drugs and arms.
-As the public demand for novel, exotic “pets” has steadily increased on every continent, the traditional pet trade has been quick to respond, cashing in on the sale of exotic “pets” and supplies.
+The global economy of the late twentieth and early twenty-first centuries gave rise to the multi-billion dollar trade in wildlife.
+Interpol and its International Wildlife Working Group estimate that the mostly illegal trade in wildlife (including live animals, skins and parts) is the third-most-profitable illegal trade in the world today, exceeded only by the worldwide trade in illicit drugs and arms.
+As the public demand for novel, “exotic pets” has steadily increased on every continent, the traditional pet trade has been quick to respond, cashing in on the sale of these animals, as well as supplies for them.

-Aviculture (the practice of keeping and/or breeding birds in captivity) has bourgeoned into one of the most lucrative segments of the pet industry and it is generally accepted that captive birds (including parrots, finches and canaries) are the fourth most popular animal kept as “pets” after fish, cats and dogs, respectively (Kid & Kid 1998; Meyers 1998).
-Despite the fact even when bred in captivity, exotic birds are not considered domesticated animals and, as such, they retain the inherent behavioral and physical needs of wild parrots (Davis 1998; Graham 1998), they now represent the largest population of captive exotic wildlife in the U.S.
+Aviculture (the practice of keeping and/or breeding birds in captivity) has bourgeoned into one of the most lucrative segments of the pet industry, and it is generally accepted that captive birds (including parrots, finches and canaries) are the fourth most popular animal kept as “pets” after fish, cats and dogs (2017-2018 American Pet Product Association National Pet Owners Survey).

-However, because population numbers vary widely from source to source, birds are not required to be licensed, bird breeding remains largely unregulated, and birds are rarely taken to a veterinarian, the numbers of birds kept in captivity remains a subject of debate.
-Avian rescues, shelters, and sanctuaries and other animal welfare organizations recognize that determining an accurate estimate of the captive bird population is crucial to effectively addressing many avian welfare issues.
+However, this ranking remains somewhat problematic, since population statistics vary widely from source to source, birds are not required to be licensed, bird breeding and other commercial facilities that house birds remain largely unregulated, and birds are rarely taken to a veterinarian.
+As a result, the actual number of birds kept in captivity remains a subject of intense debate.
+Still, avian rescues and sanctuaries and other animal welfare organizations recognize that determining an accurate estimate of the captive bird population is crucial to effectively addressing many avian welfare issues.

 Why Numbers Alone May Not Tell the Whole Story